-Records in the DHCP Status window are divided into separate parts according to LAN and WLAN interface and IPv4 (DHCP) and IPv6 (DHCPv6) - there are parts Active DHCP Leases (LAN), Active DHCPv6 Leases (LAN), Active DHCP Leases (WLAN) and Active DHCPv6 Leases (WLAN) if the router has WiFi and WLAN network interface is enabled.
-In Figure 6 above there are both DHCP (IPv4) and DHCPv6 (IPv6) servers enabled LAN interface and WLAN interface.
+Records in the DHCP Status window are divided into two separate parts according to IPv4 (DHCP) and IPv6 (DHCPv6) protocols - there are Active DHCP Leases (LAN) and Active DHCPv6 Leases (LAN) parts, see Figure 4.
 The table below explains information from the client list:

-ltem Description lease Assigned IPv4 address. iaaddr (IPv6) Assigned IPv6 address. starts epoch Time that the IP address was assigned. ends epoch Time that the IP address lease expires. tstp epoch What time the peer has been told the lease expires. cltt epoch Client last transaction time. binding state The lease's binding state. next binding state What state the lease will move to when the current state expires. hardware ethernet Unique hardware MAC address. uid Unique ID. client-hostname Host computer name. preferred-life (IPv6) Length of time the address can be used without any restric- tions.
-When the preferred-life expires, the address should not be used for new communications, but might continue to be used for ex- isting communications in certain cases. max-life (IPv6) Maximum time for which the DHCPv6 server can grant a lease.
+Item Description lease Assigned IPv4 address. iaaddr (IPv6) Assigned IPv6 address. starts epoch Time that the IP address was assigned. ends epoch Time that the IP address lease expires. tstp epoch What time the peer has been told the lease expires. cltt epoch Client last transaction time. binding state The lease's binding state. next binding state What state the lease will move to when the current state expires. hardware ethernet Unique hardware MAC address. uid Unique ID. client-hostname Host computer name. preferred-life (IPv6) Length of time the address can be used without any restrictions.
+When the preferred-life expires, the address should not be used for new communications, but might continue to be used for existing communications in certain cases. max-life (IPv6) Maximum time for which the DHCPv6 server can grant a lease.

-Table 13: DHCP Status Description for IPv4 and IPv6 leases
+Table 10: DHCP Status Description for IPv4 and IPv6 leases

-3.7 IPsec Status
+3.5 IPsec Status

-Selecting the IPsec option in the status menu of the web page will bring up the information for any IPsec Tunnels that have been established.
-If the tunnel has been built correctly, the screen will display IPsec SA established (highlighted in red in the figure below.)
-If there is no such text in log, the tunnel was not created!
+Selecting the IPsec option in the Status menu of the web page will bring up the information for any IPsec Tunnels that have been established.
+If the tunnel has been built correctly, the screen will display ESTABLISHED and the number of running IPsec connections 1 up (orange highlighted in the figure below.)
+If there is no such text in log (e.g. "0 up"), the tunnel was not created!